fortlang/fort/README.md

   Function types are provided to enable linking with C libraries.

 Control flow:
-  Multiway 'if' expressions provide branching on boolean predicates.  'case' expressions provide branching for numeric data types (similar to a C 'switch') and for deconstructing sum types.
+  Multiway 'if' expressions provide branching on boolean predicates.  'case' expressions provide branching for numeric data types (similar to a C 'switch') and for deconstructing sum types.  'loop' expressions provide iteration.

-  Iteration is provided via tail recursion (since there is no run-time stack).
-The lambda calculus syntax enables the definition of user-defined constructs that are sometimes built in to other languages (e.g. 'for', 'while', etc.).

 Integration with C:
   Fort code can be called from and call out to C code/libraries.
 The current backend generates LLVM code with plans for future versions to generate C (as well as other backends).